History of St Virgil's College

 In 1996, St Virgil's College and St Peter's School, amalgamated to be called St Virgil's College.

 From 2024 St Virgil's College will offer specialist Catholic education for boys from Kindergarten to Year 12.
-This offering will expand in coming years with the delivery of Year 1 in 2023 and Year 2 in 2024.
+This offering will expand in coming years with the delivery of Year 2 and Year 12 next year.

 The Junior School is located in Patrick Street, Hobart and is located on the former St Peter's School site in central Hobart, next to St Mary's Cathedral.